kubernetes/website/content/en/blog/_posts/2024-09-20-kubeadm-v1beta4.md

 To put it simply,

 - Two new API types: ResetConfiguration and UpgradeConfiguration
-- For InitConfiguration and JoinConfiguration, `dryRun` mode and `NodeRegistration.ImagePullSerial` are supported
+- For InitConfiguration and JoinConfiguration, `dryRun` mode and `nodeRegistration.imagePullSerial` are supported
-- For ClusterConfiguration, we add field including `CertificateValidityPeriod`, `CACertificateValidityPeriod`, `EncryptionAlgorithm`, `DNS.Disabled` and `Proxy.Disabled`.
+- For ClusterConfiguration, we add field including `certificateValidityPeriod`, `caCertificateValidityPeriod`, `encryptionAlgorithm`, `dns.disabled` and `proxy.disabled`.
-- Support `ExtraEnvs` for all control plan components
+- Support `extraEnvs` for all control plan components
-- `ExtraArgs` changed from a map to structured extra arguments for duplicates
+- `extraArgs` changed from a map to structured extra arguments for duplicates
-- Add a `Timeouts` structure for init, join, upgrade and reset.
+- Add a `timeouts` structure for init, join, upgrade and reset.

 For details, you can see the official document below:

 - Support custom environment variables in control plane components under `ClusterConfiguration`.
-Use `APIServer.ExtraEnvs`, `ControllerManager.ExtraEnvs`, `Scheduler.ExtraEnvs`, `Etcd.Local.ExtraEnvs`.
+Use `apiServer.extraEnvs`, `controllerManager.extraEnvs`, `scheduler.extraEnvs`, `etcd.local.extraEnvs`.
 - The ResetConfiguration API type is now supported in v1beta4.
 Users are able to reset a node by passing a `--config` file to "kubeadm reset".
-- `dryRun` mode in is now configurable in InitConfiguration and JoinConfiguration.
+- `dryRun` mode is now configurable in InitConfiguration and JoinConfiguration.
 - Replace the existing string/string extra argument maps with structured extra arguments that support duplicates.
-The change applies to `ClusterConfiguration` - `APIServer.ExtraArgs`, `ControllerManager.ExtraArgs`,
+ The change applies to `ClusterConfiguration` - `apiServer.extraArgs`, `controllerManager.extraArgs`,
-`Scheduler.ExtraArgs`, `Etcd.Local.ExtraArgs`.
-Also to `NodeRegistrationOptions.KubeletExtraArgs`.
+ `scheduler.extraArgs`, `etcd.local.extraArgs`.
+Also to `nodeRegistrationOptions.kubeletExtraArgs`.
-- Add `ClusterConfiguration.EncryptionAlgorithm` that can be used to set the asymmetric encryption algorithm used for this cluster's keys and certificates.
+- Add `ClusterConfiguration.encryptionAlgorithm` that can be used to set the asymmetric encryption algorithm used for this cluster's keys and certificates.
 Can be one of "RSA-2048" (default), "RSA-3072", "RSA-4096" or "ECDSA-P256".
-- Add `ClusterConfiguration.DNS.Disabled` and `ClusterConfiguration.Proxy.Disabled` that can be used to disable the CoreDNS and kube-proxy addons during cluster initialization.
-Skipping the related addons phases, during cluster creation will set the same fields to `false`.
+- Add `ClusterConfiguration.dns.disabled` and `ClusterConfiguration.proxy.disabled` that can be used to disable the CoreDNS and kube-proxy addons during cluster initialization.
+Skipping the related addons phases, during cluster creation will set the same fields to `true`.
-- Add the `NodeRegistration.ImagePullSerial` field in `InitConfiguration` and `JoinConfiguration`, which can be used to control if kubeadm pulls images serially or in parallel.
+- Add the `nodeRegistration.imagePullSerial` field in `InitConfiguration` and `JoinConfiguration`, which can be used to control if kubeadm pulls images serially or in parallel.
-- The UpgradeConfiguration kubeadm API is now supported in v1beta4 when passing --config to "kubeadm upgrade" subcommands.
+- The UpgradeConfiguration kubeadm API is now supported in v1beta4 when passing `--config` to "kubeadm upgrade" subcommands.
-Usage of component configuration for kubelet and kube-proxy, InitConfiguration and ClusterConfiguration is deprecated and will be ignored when passing `--config` to upgrade subcommands.
+For upgrade subcommands, the usage of component configuration for kubelet and kube-proxy, as well as InitConfiguration and ClusterConfiguration, is deprecated and will be ignored when passing `--config`.
-- Add a `Timeouts` structure to `InitConfiguration`, `JoinConfiguration`, `ResetConfiguration` and `UpgradeConfiguration` that can be used to configure various timeouts.
-The `ClusterConfiguration.TimeoutForControlPlane` field is replaced by `Timeouts.ControlPlaneComponentHealthCheck`.
-The `JoinConfiguration.Discovery.Timeout` is replaced by `Timeouts.Discovery`.
+- Add a `timeouts` structure to `InitConfiguration`, `JoinConfiguration`, `ResetConfiguration` and `UpgradeConfiguration` that can be used to configure various timeouts.
+The `ClusterConfiguration.timeoutForControlPlane` field is replaced by `timeouts.controlPlaneComponentHealthCheck`.
+The `JoinConfiguration.discovery.timeout` is replaced by `timeouts.discovery`.
-- Add a `CertificateValidityPeriod` and `CACertificateValidityPeriod` fields to `ClusterConfiguration`.
+- Add a `certificateValidityPeriod` and `caCertificateValidityPeriod` fields to `ClusterConfiguration`.
 These fields can be used to control the validity period of certificates generated by kubeadm during sub-commands such as `init`, `join`, `upgrade` and `certs`.
 Default values continue to be 1 year for non-CA certificates and 10 years for CA certificates.
 Only non-CA certificates continue to be renewable by `kubeadm certs renew`.

-The aim of those changes can be summarized as making tools that use kubeadm easier to configure and make kubeadm easier to extend.
+These changes simplify the configuration of tools that use kubeadm and improve the extensibility of kubeadm itself.

 ### How to migrate v1beta3 configuration to v1beta4?

-If your configuration is not using the latest version it is **recommended** that you migrate using the [kubeadm config migrate](/docs/reference/setup-tools/kubeadm/kubeadm-config/#cmd-config-migrate) command.
+If your configuration is not using the latest version, it is recommended that you migrate using the [kubeadm config migrate](/docs/reference/setup-tools/kubeadm/kubeadm-config/#cmd-config-migrate) command.

-Read an older version of the kubeadm configuration API types from a file, and output the similar config object for the newer version
+This command reads an older version of the kubeadm configuration API types from a file, and writes a newer version of the configuration objects into a new file.

 Using kubeadm v1.31, run `kubeadm config migrate --old-config old-v1beta3.yaml --new-config new-v1beta4.yaml`

 ## How do I get involved?

-Huge thank you to all the contributors who helped with the design, implementation, and review of this feature:
+Huge thanks to all the contributors who helped with the design, implementation, and review of this feature:

 - Lubomir I. Ivanov ([neolit123](https://github.com/neolit123))